l7mp/stunner/README.md

 If all goes well, this should hang until `dig` times out.
 The reason is that the default installation scripts block *all* communication from STUNner to the rest of the workload.
 This is to minimize the exposure of your sensitive internal services to the external world.
-For testing purposes, we can temporarily open up the Kubernetes access control rules to allow access from STUNner to the Kube DNS service as follows.
+For testing purposes, we can temporarily open up the Kubernetes ACLs to allow access from STUNner to the Kube DNS service as follows.

 ```console
 $ kubectl apply -f - <<EOF